karl-an/corstars_ordinal/README.md

 # corstars_ordinal
-A correlation matrix with stars and the option to mix Pearson and Spearman correlations in R
+A correlation matrix with asterisks and the option to mix Pearson and Spearman correlations in R

 `corstars` is an R function that computes a correlation matrix for a given dataset, supporting both Pearson and Spearman correlations.
 Specific indices can be used to denote different correlation methods.